newfies-dialer/newfies-dialer/docs/source/contributing.rst

 2) Determine if your bug is really a bug.

 You should not file a bug if you are requesting support.
 For that you can use the :ref:`mailing-list`.

 3) Make sure your bug hasn't already been reported.

 Search through the appropriate Issue tracker.
 If a bug like yours was found, check if you have new information that could be reported to help the developers fix the bug.

 4) Collect information about the bug.

 To have the best chance of having a bug fixed, we need to be able to easily reproduce the conditions that caused it.
 Most of the time this information will be from a Python traceback message, though some bugs might be in design, spelling or other errors on the website/docs/code.

 If the error is from a Python traceback, include it in the bug report.

-We also need to know what platform you're running (Windows, OSX, Linux, etc), the version of your Python interpreter, and the version of Newfies-Dialer, and related packages that you were running when the bug occurred.
+We also need to know what platform you're running (Windows, OSX, Linux, etc), the version of your Python interpreter, the version of Newfies-Dialer and related packages that you were running when the bug occurred.

 5) Submit the bug.

 By default `GitHub`_ will email you to let you know when new comments have been made on your bug.
-In the event you've turned this feature off, you should check back on occasion to ensure you don't miss any questions a developer trying to fix the bug might ask.
+In the event you've turned this feature off, you should check back on occasions to ensure you don't miss any questions a developer trying to fix the bug might ask.

 .. _`GitHub`: http://github.com